 Keep in mind the key pivot levels the stock has produced on the chart and make sure you’re good at connecting the dots.
 If not it could end up looking more like a triangle pattern.
 That could potentially change the way you trade.
 Remember megaphones can form on any time frame, and sometimes there is another pattern within a pattern. (check the daily, weekly, hourly charts first before you make an intraday chart on a 5 minute chart for example.

 A broadening formation forms when you use the trend lines to connect the higher highs and lower lows.
 The resulting picture shows widening pattern.
 In essence, megaphone patterns look like a reverse symmetrical triangle.

-Check out the example bleow.
+A broadening formation is also knows as a megaphone pattern.
 Megaphone patterns begin to form when the market begins to have a higher risk over a longer period of time.
 In fact, elections happen to be a big factor in the formation of a megaphone stock pattern.
 Uncertainty in general can have a huge impact in developing this pattern.

 Why you may ask?
 The election of a specific person can change the course of a nation.
 That tends to have an affect on the market.
 So while the market is unsure of where the political climate may go, it’s fluctuating between being bullish as well as bearish.